devfel/convertfloss/README.md

 ---

 <p align="center">
-In this **responsive** HTML, CSS and JavaScript application I created a chart conversion used by embroidery professionals to convert floss (a.k.a. threads) from one brand to another.
+In this <b>responsive</b> HTML, CSS and JavaScript application I created a chart conversion used by embroidery professionals to convert floss (a.k.a. threads) from one brand to another.
 It can also be used to find a specific color and look for the code companies use for them.
 All the data comes from a JSON file created by myself and stored within the data folder.</p>

   <p align="center">
   <a href="" rel="noopener">